sdqali/site/content/blog/2025-11-24-using-github-and-bitbucket-issues-for-comments-on-static-sites.markdown

 // Rest of the JS
 ```

-With this [GitHub issue](https://github.com/sdqali/site/issues/150) and this [BitBucket issue](https://bitbucket.org/sdqali/sadique.io-comments/issues/143/example), this will render:
+With this [GitHub issue](https://github.com/sdqali/site/issues/150) and this [Bitbucket issue](https://bitbucket.org/sdqali/sadique.io-comments/issues/143/example), this will render:

 ![Comments](/images/comments.png)